Labor Day. The history is a little more interesting than just picnics and hot dogs.

 - more benefits for workers.

-Henry Ford's Motor Company was one of the first to implement these benefits.
+Henry Ford's Motor Company was one of the first companies required to implement union benefits.

-The sailor spread the word, leading to chain migration from Yemen and other parts of the Middle East.
+The sailor spread the word, leading to chain migration from Yemen and other Middle Eastern countries to Detroit.

 "The origin story of how the Yemeni community in Michigan is an interesting one.